 Note From here on, these notes assume that you are using the "Code Files" folder in your "EssentialR" directory as the working directory.
-Examples point to files in the "Data" directory in "EssentialR", so file paths will resemble ../Data/some-file.csv; the ../Data/ means "go up one level and find the folder called Data".
+Examples point to files in the "Data" directory in "EssentialR", so file paths will resemble with "../Data/some-file.csv"; the "../Data/" means "go up what level and find the folder"Data".